NETWAYS/foreman-training/provisioning/02_configuration.md

 templates associated earlier and on the "Parameters" tab add the parameter "enable-puppetlabs-repo" with value "true".
 Click on "Submit".

+If using Puppet 4 the parameter "enable-puppetlabs-pc1-repo" will add the required Puppet Collection also to the newly deployed systems.

 !SLIDE smbullets small
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Prepare PXE installation of Debian